-This Supplier Code of Conduct (“Code”) reflects the standards of conduct required of subcontractors and suppliers (collectively “Suppliers”) of Booz Allen Hamilton Inc. (“Booz Allen”) in the delivery of services to Booz Allen and/or its ultimate customers, including the United States Government (“Government”).
+This Supplier Code of Conduct (“Code”) reflects the standards of conduct required of subcontractors, suppliers, distributors, dealers, sales/marketing representatives, intermediaries, agents, partners, consultants, systems integrators, or resellers (collectively “Suppliers”) of Booz Allen Hamilton Inc. (“Booz Allen”) in the delivery of services to Booz Allen and/or its ultimate customers, including the United States Government (“Government”).
 The terms and conditions herein are in addition to, and are not intended to conflict with or modify, the terms and conditions of any subcontract, purchase order or other applicable agreement (“Agreement”).
 In the event of any conflict, applicable law or regulation shall take precedence, followed by the terms and conditions of any applicable Agreement (including other attachments thereto), followed by the terms of this Code.

 1. Compliance with Law